North (1994 film): Plot

-His next stop is Hawaii, where Governor and Mrs. Ho, who cannot have biological children, are eager to adopt him.
-Believing that North's presence in Hawaii will attract mainlanders, the governor unveils a tourism campaign that references the classic Coppertone ad by showcasing North's bare buttocks, horrifying him.
-On the beach, a tourist with a metal detector (also the man in the bunny suit) explains to North that parents should not use children for personal gain.
+In Hawaii, Governor and Mrs. Ho are struggling with infertility and are eager to adopt.
+Believing North's presence will attract mainlanders, the governor unveils a tourism campaign referencing the classic Coppertone ad and showcasing North's bare buttocks.
+The man in the bunny suit reappears on the beach in the guise of a tourist with a metal detector and explains that parents shouldn't use children for personal gain.
+In an Inuit village in Alaska, two more prospective parents calmly send their elderly grandfather out to sea on an ice floe to die with dignity.
+North realizes winter is approaching and his summer is almost up.

-In an Inuit village in Alaska, North's prospective parents calmly send their elderly grandfather out to sea on an ice floe to die with dignity, disturbing him.
-As the long, dark winter arrives, he realizes that his summer is almost up.
-Meanwhile, his now-catatonic real parents are put in a museum display.
-His quest has inspired children worldwide to leave their parents and hire Arthur and Winchell, both now rich and powerful.
-North's next family is Amish, but the lack of conveniences quickly disappoints him.
+Back home, North's catatonic parents are put in a museum display.
+His quest has inspired children worldwide to hire Arthur and Winchell to facilitate leaving their own parents.
+North's next prospects are Amish, but the lack of conveniences quickly disappoints him.
 His experiences in Zaire, China, and Paris are equally fruitless.
 Finally, he finds the Nelsons, an ideal family who give him attention and appreciation, but he is still unsatisfied.

-In despair, North escapes to New York City, where Winchell and Arthur, fearing their lucrative business will fail, plot to assassinate him.
+In despair, North escapes to New York City, where Winchell and Arthur, now rich and powerful, fear their lucrative business will fail and plot to assassinate him.
 On the run, he receives a videotape from his newly revived parents begging for his forgiveness and his return home.
-Standup comedian Joey Fingers (the same man in the bunny suit) encourages him.
-At the airport, a mob of kids who have followed his example confront him, angry about his returning to his parents, forcing him to ship himself home in a FedEx box.
+The bunny-suit man appears as standup comedian Joey Fingers to encourage him.
+North is mobbed at the airport by kids who followed his example, angry about his returning to his parents.
+To escape he ships himself home in a FedEx box.
 Recognizing the delivery driver from his other appearances, North asks if he is his guardian angel.
 The man denies meeting North, but as a FedEx representative, he resembles a guardian of important items.